ASAP (TV program): ASAP second decade (2016–2018)

-ASAP Natin 'To (since 2018)
+ASAP Natin 'To (2018–2024)

 After ASAP Live in Sydney and the Himig Handog 2018 Grand Finals, it was confirmed through different showbiz websites that the show will undergo a reformat as ASAP Natin 'To which also coincides with the entry of Regine Velasquez as one of the show's main hosts.
 Jasmin Pallera was named as the new supervising producer/business unit head of the show, replacing long-time business unit head Joyce Liquicia.
 Some of the show's cast were retained contrary to reports that some of them won't be seen on the show.
 On November 15, 2018, all social media accounts of ASAP unveiled the teaser and the new logo of the now revitalized show to be renamed ASAP Natin 'To.
 Only the typeface since 2015 continues to be used, and no segments from the previous era were carried over.

 The reformatted show premiered on November 18, 2018, a week after the Himig Handog 2018 Grand Finals.
-On December 2, 2018, a new online show "I Want ASAP" was launched hosted by Robi Domingo, Donny Pangilinan, Maymay Entrata and Edward Barber.
+On December 2, 2018, a new online show "iWant ASAP" was launched hosted by Robi Domingo, Donny Pangilinan, Maymay Entrata and Edward Barber.
 The online show airs at 11:30 am PHT, 15 minutes before the airing of ASAP Natin 'To, replacing ASAP Chillout.

 On December 2, 2018, the show launched their first segment under the new format entitled The Greatest Showdown, featuring various singers.
 As of now, Martin Nievera and Jolina Magdangal are the only original remaining artists since the show's airing in 1995.